 Strategies Performance Measures Target Date Create and present training on reporting abuse, neglect, and exploitation to avoid delays, under reporting, inappropriate reporting by NHs, personal care homes, and assisted living facilities.
 Training done jointly with Information and Referral, Protective Services and Ombudsman.
 Increased knowledge in the community and in congregate care settings about appropriate protective services and ombudsman referrals.
 Present the training annually.
 Begin presentations Spring 2021 and ongoing after that.
 Provide regular training to educate seniors and their caregivers about available resources and methods to prevent abuse, exploitation and neglect.
 Increased knowledge among seniors about protective services and how to report any issues.
 Begin presentations summer 2021 and ongoing after that.
 Assure Protective Service representation on Delaware County's Elder Abuse Task Force.
-Protective Services Unit Director will attend quarterly Elder Abuse Task Force Meetings Fall 2020 and ongoing espective Elimanoe capacity for racharying and investigating infariolal exploitation.
-Strategies Performance Measures Target Date Outreach to area banking Increase in reports of need Fall 2021 institutions to provide from financial institutions of training to identify and suspected financial report when they suspect exploitation to the senior financial exploitation. population.
+Protective Services Unit Director will attend quarterly Elder Abuse Task Force Meetings Fall 2020 and ongoing

+Strategies Performance Measures Target Date Outreach to area banking institutions to provide training to identify and report when they suspect financial exploitation.
+Increase in reports of need from financial institutions of suspected financial exploitation to the senior population.
+Fall 2021